google-ar/WebARonTango/README.md

 * Depth point cloud support: WebARonTango provides access to the depth point cloud that the infrared camera in the Tango spec includes.

 * **ADF support**: For now, WebARonTango exposes a very simple access to the Area Description capabilities of Tango.
-Maybe in the future, WebARonARCore may expose this functionality too.
+Maybe in the future, the other projects may expose this functionality too.

 * **Marker support**: For now, WebARonTango exposes QRCode and AR marker support.
-Maybe in the future, WebARonARCore may expose this functionality too.
+Maybe in the future, the other projects may expose this functionality too.

 ### What does WebARonARCore/WebARonARKit have that WebARonTango does not?